 Vesteda has a dedicated Compliance Officer who reports on a quarterly basis to the Management Board and Supervisory Committee.
-The scope of the work of the Compliance Officer is set out in a Compliance Charter.
+The scope of the Compliance Officer’s work is set out in the Compliance Charter.
 Both internal and external developments, such as trends, risk-increasing developments, incidents and new or changed laws and regulations, can lead to the (partial) revision or adjustment of an established programme.
 The Compliance Officer constantly monitors these developments, responds to these and discusses them (where necessary) in the quarterly consultations or on an ad-hoc basis with the Management Board and/or the Supervisory Committee or addresses these matters in the Risk Committee.
 If necessary, the Compliance Officer adjusts these activities (advice, monitoring) accordingly.
 The annual compliance programme therefore has a dynamic character.
 It is also possible that the results of (un)planned compliance monitoring gives cause to prioritise a topic, while this was not previously planned.
 The compliance charter gives substance to this dynamic of compliance activities in various areas.
-For more detailed information, please see the section Compliance and integrity of this report.
+For more detailed information, please see the Compliance and integrity section of this report.

 Strategic risk analysis

-Vesteda’s strategic risk analysis is based on the following assessment which is executed by the Management Board and Management Team jointly:
+Vesteda’s strategic risk analysis is based on the following assessment, which is executed by the Management Board and Management Team jointly:

-An assessment of the level of risk Vesteda is willing to accept in achieving its strategic targets (risk aversion) to provide guidance for decisions relating to risk and return management.
+An assessment of the level of risk Vesteda is willing to accept in achieving its strategic targets (risk aversion) to provide guidance for decisions related to risk and return management.
 The outcome of this assessment also serves as a basis for the review of the effectiveness of the nature and level of internal controls for each risk.
 The level of risk aversion is measured based on a scale of 1 to 5: Risk averse, Limited risk, Cautious, Flexible, Open.